atilaneves/unit-threaded/README.md

 A seed will be printed so that the same run can be repeated by using the `--seed` option.
 This implies running in a single thread.

-Since code under test might not be thread-safe, the `@SingleThreaded` attribute can be used on a test.
+Since code under test might not be thread-safe, the `@Serial` attribute can be used on a test.
 This causes all tests in the same module that have this attribute to be executed sequentially so they don't interleave with one another.